YouCannotBurnMyShadow/subzero/README.md

 builder.
 With a few lines of code and a single command, you can go directly from Python code to a compiled MSI installer.

+In the future, subzero will intelligently precompile python modules with nuitka so that the compiled binary actually runs faster than the original python code.

 [1]: http://docs.python-guide.org/en/latest/shipping/freezing/
 [2]: https://ci.appveyor.com/api/projects/status/github/xoviat/subzero?branch=master&svg=true
 [3]: https://ci.appveyor.com/project/xoviat/pyinstaller-utils